nikhilash6/ComfyUI-piFlow/README.md

 ## Installation

-**This repo requires ComfyUI version 0.3.64 or higher**.
-Make sure your ComfyUI is up to date before installing.
+**This repo (version 1.2.0) requires ComfyUI version 0.17.0 or higher**.
+Older ComfyUI releases are no longer supported.

 ### ComfyUI Manager